Top Rated Best

-Top 7 Best Crime Scene Investigation Shows Since 1997
+Top Rated Best Crime Scene Shows

 Originally shown on TLC, Forensic Files demands a place on this list with its forensic-based investigations since 1996.
 The show has had other names and been on various networks, but re-runs are still frequently shown on HLN and easily recognizable by the suspenseful narration by the late Peter Thomas.
 This show explains it all regarding crime scenes, collecting evidence, crime scene clean up, and evidence analysis.